jamesgleave/DD_protocol/README.md

 * `simple_job_predictions.py` creates bash scripts to run the predictions over the full database using the `Prediction_morgan_1024.py` script.
 Inference scripts will be saved in the `simple_job_predictions` folder of the current iteration, and they should be run on GPU nodes in order to predict virtual hits from the full database.
 Prospective hits will be saved in `morgan_1024_predictions` folder of the current iteration, together with their virutal hit likeness.

 ### vi.
 Final docking phase
 After the last iteration of DD is complete, SMILES of all or a ranked subset of the predicted virtual hits can be obtained for the final docking.
 Ranking is based on the probabilities of being virtual hits.
-Use the following script (availabe in `utilities`).
+With the environment activated, use the following script (availabe in `utilities`):

 ```bash
 python final_extraction.py -smile_dir path_smiles_library/smiles_library -prediction_dir path_last_iteration/morgan_1024_predictions -processors n_cpus -mols_to_dock num_molecules_to_dock
 ```

-Executing this script will return the SMILES of all the predicted virtual hits of the last iteration or the top `num_molecules_to_dock` molecules ranked by their virtual hit likeness.
+to return the SMILES of all the predicted virtual hits of the last iteration or the top `num_molecules_to_dock` molecules ranked by their virtual hit likeness.
 If *mols_to_dock* is not specified, all the prospective hits will be extracted.
 Virtual hit likeness will also be returned in a separated file.
 These molecules can be then docked into the target of interest.

 ## B. Run automated Deep Docking on HPC clusters